jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/smbs-bankruptcy/index.md

   quickly.

-- We store, describe, and track almost everything in our Attack Surface Manager (ASM).
-ASM makes it easier for our customers to keep track of their security weaknesses as well as fixes.
+- We store, describe, and track almost everything in our Attack Resistance Management platform (ARM).
+ARM makes it easier for our customers to keep track of their security weaknesses as well as fixes.

 We hope you have enjoyed this post, and we look forward to hearing from you.
 [Do get in touch with us\!](../../contact-us/)